naser-kazemi/MCGA/report/MonteCarloMethod.md

 the points that are far from the other points in the pareto front.
 The crowding distance we use here, trys to populate the points with high rank and which are far from others.

+### Approach 2 (Relaxing the Elitism Conditions and Adding Crowding Distance)

+In this approach, we relax the elitism conditions and add the crowding distance calculation to the Monte-Carlo method.
+We consider the individuals with front frequencies having close value as equal.
+Then compute the crowding distance for these individuals and select the individuals with the highest crowding distance.

+We define the value of a front frequency as follows:

+$$
+v_i = \sum_j^N c_i \times f_{ij}
+$$

+Where $f_{ij}$ is the frequency of the front $j$ for individual $i$ and $c_i$ is a constant which is bigger for the first front, the second front, and so on.